Balt'Amour carries some of the greatest bloodlines in

 |

-AHORN Z The 1979 16.3H Bay Hannoverian Stallion, Ahorn Z was a large framed bay stallion with good presence &
+1979 16.3H Bay Hannoverian Stallion, Ahorn Z was a large framed bay stallion with good presence & topline.
+He

 shoulder, wither, & croup connection.
 Good mover & great jumper through tight front end.
 Ahorn became an international